 Researcher in meteorology.
-My research is focused on air-sea interaction and processes influencing atmospheric turbulence.
+My research is focused on air-sea interaction, wind energy, wave energy and processes influencing atmospheric turbulence.
 Focus is on turbulent exchanges of momentum, heat, humidity and other scalars.

 Erik Nilsson received a M. Sc. degree in Physics from Uppsala University, Uppsala, Sweden in 2008, and a Ph.D. degree in Meteorology in 2013, also from Uppsala University.
 He developed his academic career across Europe by working as a Postdoc within the Boundary-Layer Late Afternoon and Sunset Turbulence (BLLAST) project.
 His research focuses on studies of air-sea interaction and boundary layers using both measurements and numerical modeling, ranging from turbulence resolving to regional climate models.
 He currently work as a researcher at the Department of Earth Sciences, Uppsala University since 2015.